sf-wdi-19-20/modules/w2_d2_0_constructors/README.md

   * Add a listen method that returns the following:
     * "distorted music" for "AM".
     * "clear music" for "FM".
   1. Add a `toggleSignal` method that lets you set `signalType` to AM or FM.
-Make sure the station is valid when you toggle.
-Your radio should remember your station when you toggle.
+Make sure the station number is valid when you toggle.
+Your radio should remember your station when you toggle and return to that station when you toggle back.